Skip to content

 HPC Resources

 To execute AL workflows on HPC machines, users must have an active allocation on the target machine and specify their resource requirements, as well as the time needed to execute their workflows.
-Remember, ROSE is based on RADICAL-Pilot.
+Remember, ROSE uses RadicalExecutionBackend from RADICAL-AsyncFlow which is an interface for RADICAL-Pilot runtime system.
 For more information on how to access, set up, and execute workflows on HPC machines, refer to the following link RADICAL-Pilot Job Submission:

 import os